tceccarini/FPGAlix/docs/FPGAlix/01_Hardware.md

 alternative design, generating the clock on the FPGA/receiver side and distributing it to the camera over the cable, would require an additional buffer stage on that side as well.
-Locating a dedicated cheap oscillator next to the sensor avoids the cost of this pricer second buffer and removes the signal-integrity risk associated with distributing a 24 MHz clock over the length of the ribbon cable.
+Locating a dedicated cheap oscillator next to the sensor avoids the cost of this pricier second buffer and removes the signal-integrity risk associated with distributing a 24 MHz clock over the length of the ribbon cable.